cloud-ark/kubeplus/Guidelines.md

 Create a Helm chart for your Operator.
 The chart should include two things:

-  * Registration of all Custom Resources managed by the Operator.
+  * All Custom Resource Definitions for Custom Resources managed by the Operator.
 Examples of this can be seen in CloudARK [sample Postgres Operator](https://github.com/cloud-ark/kubeplus/blob/master/postgres-crd-v2/postgres-crd-v2-chart/templates/deployment.yaml) and in
 [this MySQL Operator](https://github.com/oracle/mysql-operator/blob/master/mysql-operator/templates/01-resources.yaml).